hadronized/learn-luminance/src/chapter_2_2.md

 can then be used with our [`ShadingGate`] to shade our triangle!
 What we need to do here is to
 write:

-  - A [`VertexShader`] in [GLSL] that will simply forwards the vertex attributes to the next stage so that those information get available later.
+  - A [`VertexShader`] in [GLSL] that will simply forward the vertex attributes to the next stage so that this information is available later.
-  - A [`FragmentShader`] that will read those information and output a single color for each pixel of the ~screen~ frame buffer.
+  - A [`FragmentShader`] that will read this information and output a single color for each pixel of the ~screen~ frame buffer.

 ### The vertex shader